-- the ultimate direction of the business of the Company and issuing of the relevant directives; - · laying down the organization of the Company; - formulating accounting procedures, financial controls and financial planning; - · nominating and removing persons entrusted with the management and representation of the Company and regulating the power to sign for the Company; - the ultimate supervision of those persons entrusted with management of the Company, with particular regard to adherence to law, our articles of association, and regulations and directives of the Company; - · issuing the annual report and the compensation report, and preparing for the general meeting of shareholders and carrying out its resolutions; and - · informing the court in case of over-indebtedness.
+- the overall management of the Company and the issuing of all necessary directives; - the determination of the Company's organization;

+- the organization of the accounting, financial control and financial planning systems are required for management of the Company; - the appointment and dismissal of persons entrusted with managing and representing the Company; - the overall supervision of the persons entrusted with managing the Company, in particular with regard to compliance with the law, articles of association, operational regulations and directives; - the compilation of the annual report, and the preparation for the general meeting of shareholders and implementing its resolutions; - the preparation of the compensation report and to request approval by the general meeting of shareholders regarding the compensation of the board of directors and the executive committee; and - · the notification of the court in the event that the Company is over-indebted.

-The board of directors may, while retaining such non-delegable and inalienable powers and duties, delegate some of its powers, in particular direct management, to a single or to several of its members, managing directors, committees or to third parties who need be neither members of the board of directors nor shareholders.
+The board of directors may assign responsibility for preparing and implementing its resolutions or monitoring transactions to committees or individual members.
+It must ensure appropriate reporting to its members.
+Furthermore, the board of directors may, while retaining such non-delegable and inalienable powers and duties, delegate, in part or entirely, the management and the representation of the Company, within the limits of the law, to a one or more individual directors (Delegates) or to third parties pursuant to the organizational regulations issued by the board of directors.

 Pursuant to Swiss law and Article 25 of our articles of association, details of the delegation and other procedural rules such as quorum requirements must be set in the organizational rules issued by the board of directors.